Best Keyboard for VALORANT

 Just like its smaller sibling, the 80HE uses Wooting’s Wooting’s own Lekker switches.
 These are analog magnetic switches that let you set your actuation point per key (anywhere between 0.1–4.0mm), enable Rapid Trigger, and even bind multiple inputs to a single press.

 Obviously, the board can also be customized through Wooting’s well-polished web app Wootility.
 It doesn’t have any media keys or extra buttons, but it does come with a programmable LED bar above the arrow keys.
-That’s not very functional (though it can show what profile you’re on) but it does give the board a unique look.
-If you’re looking for extra functionality, however, you should probably look elsewhere.
+It gives the board a unique look and can tell you things such as what profile you’re currently on, but if you’re looking for extra functionality or buttons, you should look elsewhere.

 In any case: this is a competitive keyboard through and through.
 It’s made by people who clearly understand what competitive gamers care about, and we don’t see Wooting boards falling out of favor with the pros anytime soon.